Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Conclusions

 \section{Conclusions}

 Due to its simplicity and predictive power, the minimal DM model is an especially compelling resolution to the particle nature of DM.
 For individual multiplets, this model is within the reach of the next generation of direct-detection experiments to be either confirmed or ruled out.
-But the answer has been unknown for a modest and important extension of this model, introducing two multiplets coupled by Higgs interactions.
+But whether this remains true for a modest and important extension of this model, introducing two multiplets coupled by Higgs interactions, has been unknown.

 In this paper, we have presented a detailed framework for calculating the relic abundance for HC-MDM.
 This includes both the tree-level annihilation cross section as well as the enhancement from Sommerfeld effects and bound-state formation.
 Furthermore, this formalism can be used with slight modification (mainly setting a series of parameters to zero) in individual-multiplet MDM models.
 We then use this formalism to determine the relic abundance of various viable multiplet combinations.
 Assuming that a given combination makes up the entirety of DM, we also determine the mass required for each multiplet combination.